 Acting Chairperson Roberts had some comments, some of them are more concerns.
-Tab No 2, 4, 6, 7 and 8 are all by the same subcontractor and this is just a comment that each of those that subcontract the same subcontractor is getting 10% of the funds on top of the 13% so in a sense, are getting 23% of the dollars from ETP for very small proposals, I don't know if that's just and I think that we need to figure out a better way to handle that.
-It's something that I know that the staff is looking at trying to develop other means to but at this point, I said that I don't know if it's just unfair for the small amount of dollars that we're talking about and

-Acting Chairperson Roberts then noted Tab 4 going to see more and more of this, so the panel has to address. as we go forward and the ETP staff is probably going to work on it as well, but we're going to see more and more COVID related projects regarding performance and retention as we go forward have to take each one individually, but we'll be seeing that, and how we manage that will see in the future.
+Tab No 2, 4, 6, 7 and 8 are all by the same subcontractor and this is just a comment that each of those that subcontract the same subcontractor is getting 10% of the funds on top of the 13% so in a sense, are getting 23% of the dollars ETP for very small proposals, I don't know if that's just and I think that we need to figure out a better way to handle that.
+It's something that I know that the staff is looking at trying to develop other means to but at this point, I said that I don't know if it's just unfair for the small amount of dollars that we're talking about and Tab 4 we're going to see more and more of this, so the panel has to address. as we go forward and the ETP staff is probably going to work on it as well, but we're going to see more and more COVID related projects regarding performance and retention as we go forward have to take each one individually, but we'll be seeing that, and how we manage that will see in the future.

-Acting Chairperson Roberts then commented Tab 6, 7, 9 have a disparity of retraining wages versus new hires.
-There is a big difference between \$4 to \$6 difference between that and don't know if they're here to discuss it, but one of the things that I would like to see in the future if there is such a disparity with the wages of those contracts that we could have some justification in our 130 that we could look at to determine why there's so much difference in the training dollars in the wages of those both new hires and retraining.
+Acting Chairperson Roberts had some comments Tab 6, 7, 9 we have a disparity of retraining wages versus new hires. there is a big difference between \$4 to \$6 difference between that and don't know if they're here to discuss it, but one of the things that I would like to see in the future if there is such a disparity with the wages of those contracts that we could have some justification in our 130 that we could look at to determine why there's so much difference in the training dollars in the wages of those both new hires and retraining.
+Mr. Snead stated I do know that there is a difference between starting versus after a short while they tend to increase the wages and am not sure if you're asking about the low start wage and believe there is a wage progression and they do increase it fairly soon.